This is Glovo

 We are Glovo

-Glovo delivers any product in your city within minutes.
-We have built a technology that connects customers with local businesses through a vast network of couriers who sign up to offer their delivery services.
+Glovo provides you access to any product in your city within minutes.
+We have built a technology that connects customers, local businesses and couriers.
+All of them have signed up to benefit from our technology.

-The project was born with the aim of transforming the way users get what they need, making cities more accessible.
-At Glovo we want to give everyone easy access to anything in their city, whilst having a sustainable impact on the economy, society and the environment: we’re a tech-first, responsible company.
+Our app was born with the aim of transforming the way users get what they need, making cities more accessible.
+At Glovo, we want to give everyone easy access to anything in their city, whilst having a positive impact on the economy, society, and the environment.
+We’re an innovative, tech-first company with a conscious.

 Graduation.
 An entrepreneurial dream.
 A “v” instead of a “b”.

 The story began with Óscar graduating from Georgia Tech in Aerospace Engineering.
 After an internship at Airbus, he felt the job didn’t fit with his aspirations.
 Inspired by the first versions of Uber and Postmates, he developed an initial version of an app called Globo – meaning balloon in Spanish.
 But he changed it to Glovo at the last minute, making it more unique.
 Soon after, Oscar met Sacha Michaud and they both embarked on one of the greatest rides of their lives.

 Glovo at 22 years old.
 Gathering the team.
 The app.
 Investor rounds.